-Even though these sourdough pancakes are made with whole wheat flour and contains no eggs, the pancakes still come out nice and light.
+Even though these sourdough pancakes are egg-free and made with whole wheat flour, the pancakes still come out nice and light.
 They never feel dense.
 This summer, sourdough pancakes has become one of our favorite loves!

 This recipe is adapted from Food of Our Lives to be dairy-free and egg-free.